RN-BSN Application and Requirements

 If you meet the minimum program requirements, you are welcome to apply by following these steps.

-- All official transcripts from each institution you have attended, including undergraduate, graduate, and foreign.
+- Submit all official transcripts from institutions of higher education attended, including undergraduate, graduate, and foreign.

 - A copy of your active RN license.

 Mail supporting documents to:

 Touro University Nevada

 Henderson, NV 89014

 Applicants can email the Office of Admissions or call (702) 777-1750 to verify supporting documents have been received.